 |Only business-related offerings; extremely helpful and easy customer service; cheaper than other major sites|

 CorpNet does one thing, but it does it well.
 If you are looking to form a company, CorpNet can provide you all the details, forms and guidance you need, as well as the best customer service we've ever received.
 If you are looking for anything beyond forming a business or registering a trademark, CorpNet is not the place to look.

 Like many other online legal services sites, CorpNet offers a tiered pricing plan depending on which features you would like included.
-To form almost any business structure (besides an S-Corp or PC), the minimum plan is $49 and includes services such as document filing and a money-back guarantee.
-Upgrading to the Deluxe plan will cost you $149, but it includes everything from the basic plan as well as a free federal tax ID and corporate bylaws and minutes.
+To form almost any business structure (besides an S-Corp or PC), the minimum plan is free plus the cost of your state filing fee, and includes services such as document filing and a money-back guarantee.
+Upgrading to the Deluxe plan will cost you $149, but it includes everything from the basic plan, as well as a free federal tax ID and corporate bylaws and minutes.
 The Complete plan is $249 and includes stock certificates, a complete package of forms you'll need and a customized corporate kit and seal.

 In addition to business structures, CorpNet also has a few trademark options.
 The trademark registration starts at $149, not including government fees.